-Chris is best known for his extensive experience in representing financial institutions in tax credit financing transactions throughout Ohio, the Midwest and the remainder of the country.
-He has assisted financial institutions in closing hundreds of construction and permanent loans for projects supported by a combination of low-income housing tax credits, historic tax credits, USDA Rural Development 515 financing, USDA Rural Development 538 loan guaranties, HUD based financing and other types of subsidized financing, including complex construction loan transactions that involve multiple layers of financing and grant sources.
+Chris is best known for his extensive experience representing financial institutions in tax credit financing transactions throughout Ohio, the Midwest and the United States.
+He has assisted financial institutions in closing hundreds of construction and permanent loans for projects supported by a combination of low-income housing tax credits (LIHTC), historic tax credits, USDA Rural Development 515 financing, USDA Rural Development 538 loan guaranties, HUD based financing and other types of subsidized financing, including complex construction loan transactions that involve multiple layers of financing and grant sources.

 Represented multiple banks in connection with over 100 construction and permanent loans for low-income housing tax credit projects utilizing the USDA Rural Development 538 Loan Guaranty Program.

 Equity bridge loan for a massive LIHTC project

 Represented a national platform bank in connection with an equity bridge loan for an approximately $115,000,000 low-income housing tax credit rehabilitation project in Massachusetts involving MHFA Bond financing and Fannie Mae financing

 Represented a national platform bank in connection with construction loans totaling $15,000,000 for two phases of a Section 8, low-income housing tax credit, revitalization project in New Jersey involving a ground-lease structure and County Bond proceeds, HOME Loan proceeds, FHLB Loan proceeds and HUD Replacement Housing Factor Funds.

 Represented a super regional bank in connection with a $37,000,000 line of credit/refinance transaction for a multi-state shopping center portfolio involving a co-obligor arrangement with a Canadian parent entity.